Brain segmentation with median_otsu#

 from dipy.io.image import load_nifti, save_nifti

-from dipy.segment.mask import median_otsu
+from dipy.segment.mask import bounding_box, crop, median_otsu

 Download and read the data for this tutorial.